 Meet Jacksonville DON Lenora Bodway

-Because it's the middle of winter and most in the U.S. are freezing and staring out at gray landscape, we decided to take this month's edition of Meet Your Program Director to the Sunshine State.
+Because it's the middle of winter and most in the U.S. are freezing and staring out at the gray landscape, we decided to take this month's edition of Meet Your Program Director to the Sunshine State.
 We're going to Jacksonville, Fla. - where temperatures hover in the 70s - to meet Lenora Bodway, Director of Nursing at Concorde's campus there.

 In this interview, we'll learn how Bodway came to Concorde Career Institute by chance - "divine intervention," she called it.
 We'll learn her fascination with "the art of people," love of a certain reality TV show and how she made medical history.